 Advanced imaging technologies have dramatically improved our ability to detect and treat cardiovascular disease at an early stage.
 Patients who are at increased risk for heart disease, either because of genetics or lifestyle choices, are especially well served by today's enhanced technology.

-At UC San Diego Health System, all imaging results are evaluated by both cardiology and radiology specialists, a collaborative approach that ensures highly accurate results.
+At UC San Diego Health, all imaging results are evaluated by both cardiology and radiology specialists, a collaborative approach that ensures highly accurate results.

-UC San Diego Health System's cardiac imaging and non-invasive cardiology team uses the most sophisticated equipment on the market.
-Both computed tomography (CT) and magnetic resonance imaging (MRI) techniques can be used as an alternative to invasive angiography, a procedure that uses cardiac catheterization.
+UC San Diego Health's cardiac imaging and non-invasive cardiology team uses the most sophisticated equipment on the market.
+Both computed tomography (CT) and magnetic resonance imaging (MRI) techniques can be used as an alternative to invasive angiography, a procedure that uses

 Along with other tools such as nuclear imaging, Doppler ultrasound and PET-CT scans, these noninvasive techniques provide fast, accurate visualization and analysis of the heart and surrounding structures.

 A CT scan uses contrast dye injected into the body along with a series of X-ray images to provide highly detailed images of the heart and surrounding structures.
 It can provide accurate cardiac visualization and analysis in less than 30 seconds.
 UC San Diego Health has three high-definition 64-slice CT scanners.
 These 64-slice scanners allow images of the heart to be taken between beats, which provides clear, detailed pictures of the heart that were not possible to obtain with earlier technology.